Issue Reporting in Jira

 Always store debug files in a secure location.
 Please review debugs and redact any sensitive information before sharing with external entities.
 Use a file archiver utility, such as 7-zip, to open compressed debug archives and review log contents.

-On TrueNAS SCALE systems, go to System Settings > Advanced, then click Save Debug and wait for the file to download to your local system.
+On TrueNAS systems, go to System > Advanced Settings, then click Save Debug and wait for the file to download to your local system.
 Generating the debug file might take a few minutes to complete.
 After that, it downloads to your system.

 Adding a Debug File to a Jira Ticket